aturkewi/ecto_lock_v0/README.md

   end
 ```

-And load the dependencies with `mix deps.get` in the terminal and create the db config with `mix ecto.gen.repo -r EctoLock.Repo`
+Next load the dependencies with `mix deps.get` in the terminal and create the db config with `mix ecto.gen.repo -r EctoLock.Repo`

 Let’s also add our repo module to our startup processes by adding the following to our `lib/ecto_lock/application.ex`’s `start` function: